 If the call drops, simply call back.

-If you’re having trouble with Skype, try calling the Videophone’s own telephone number, <blank value> or click here to call.
+If you’re having trouble connecting, try calling the Videophone’s own telephone number, <blank value> or click here to call.

 You can call the Videophone face-to-face from almost any Smartphone, tablet or computer, or via a regular call from any mobile or landline telephone.